cmrivers/ebola/README.md

 ## Contact

-I am **Caitlin Rivers**, a grad student in computational epidemiology at the [Network Dynamics and Simulation Science Laboratory](http://www.vbi.vt.edu/ndssl) at Virginia Tech.
+I am **Caitlin Rivers**, a computational epidemiologist, formerly of [Network Dynamics and Simulation Science Laboratory](http://www.vbi.vt.edu/ndssl) at Virginia Tech.
 Also see the NDSSL website for additional Ebola data resources.
 You can reach me at:
 * cmrivers@vbi.vt.edu
 * [@cmyeaton](https://twitter.com/cmyeaton)

 *Please note*: I receive numerous requests for customized versions of these data.
-If you are interested in purchasing different formats, send me an email.
+I am not able to accomodate these requests.